scala/scala-lang/_posts/2024-10-24-post-mortem-3.6.0.md

 ## How does it affect users?

 Scala 3.6.0 is a broken release \- it should never be used by users of Scala.
-The results of the compilation might not be consumed by stable versions of the compiler or TASTy based tooling.
+The results of the compilation might not be consumable by stable versions of the compiler or TASTy based tooling.
 Tooling that automatically uses the latest available version of Scala will use the hot-fix release 3.6.1, which should be treated as a Release Candidate version.
 We don’t encourage most users to upgrade yet, unless for testing purposes.
-Instead, use the stable 3.5.2 and wait with upgrades until 3.6.2 is out.
+Instead, use the stable 3.5.2 and wait to upgrade until 3.6.2 is out.

 ## What happened?

-During the publication of Scala **3.6.0-RC1** to the Sonatype Maven repository**,** a mistake occurred and we released **a misconfigured 3.6.0** instead.
+During the publication of Scala **3.6.0-RC1** to the Sonatype Maven repository, a mistake occurred and we released **a misconfigured 3.6.0** instead.
 As a result, the released version of the compiler produces TASTy files in the experimental version that cannot be consumed by stable TASTy consumers (e.g. the Scala compiler, tasty-query, Scaladoc).
-Setting the TASTy version to an experimental one is a standard procedure when releasing a new release candidate of a minor version of Scala 3\.
+Setting the TASTy version to an experimental one is a standard procedure when releasing a new release candidate of a minor version of Scala 3.

 ## What immediate steps were taken?